Tamamutu: Expedition to Hawke's Bay against Te Kahu-o-te-rangi

-Tamamutu's cousin, Nga-pare-taua, married to a man from the Ngāti Kurumokihi hapu of Ngāti Kahungunu and moved to Tangoio in Hawke's Bay, where she was killed in a raid by Te Kahu-o-te-Rangi, a chief of Ngati Pahauwera who was based at Mohaka.
+Tamamutu's cousin, Nga-pare-taua, married a man from the Ngāti Kurumokihi hapū of Ngāti Kahungunu and moved to Tangoio in Hawke's Bay, where she was killed in a raid by Te Kahu-o-te-Rangi, a chief of Ngāti Pāhauwera who was based at Mohaka.
 When the news of her death reached Taupō, Nga-pare-taua’s brother Te Hiko-o-te-rangi was distraught, so he and Tamamutu formed a war party and went to Tangoio, where they were joined by some survivors of the raid and set off to get revenge on Te Kahu-o-te-rangi.
 They proceeded to the mouth of the Waikare River, where Te Kahu had a fortress called Whare-kiri, but since Te Kahu-o-te-rangi was not there they decided to continue on to Mohaka, Te Kahu-o-te-rangi's main base.

 Tamamutu sent two men from Tangoio down to the cliffs by the sea in order to investigate whether it would be possible for the war party to pass along the beach to Mohaka.
 At low tide, this is possible, but the two men did not want Tamamutu to continue and utterly destroy Te Kahu-o-te-rangi, who was related to them, so they lied, saying that the sea made the route impassable.
 To make the lie believable, they dunked their clothes in salt water, so that it would seem that the sea had blocked their passage.
 Therefore, Tamamutu sacked Whare-kiri and returned home.

 Tamamutu brought some karaka berries back with him from Whare-kiri and planted them at Pākā Bay.
 The glade that grew from these berries was named Whare-kiri and they were still there as of 1842.

 On the way back to Taupō, Tamamutu came to the fortress of Werewere at Motu-o-rūrū and found that he had already died.
 He attacked the fortress anyway, captured Werewere's son Te Teko, and brought him back to Taupō.
 He also searched for Werewere's corpse, but could not find it.
 Therefore, when he returned to Taupō, he carved a head out of pumice, called it 'the Head of Werewere' and made it the marker of his rubbish heap.